maplibre/maplibre.github.io/content/news/2024-02-29-maplibre-newsletter-february-2024/index.md

 We had an interesting discussion about `geometry-type` in the monthly meeting and we are looking for more feedback from the community around how to move forward.
 Share your thoughts [here](https://github.com/maplibre/maplibre-style-spec/discussions/536).

-Finally, we are happy to mention that Sergei Bachinin was added as a contributor to maplibre-gl-js.
+Lastly, we are happy to mention that Sergei Bachinin was added as a contributor to maplibre-gl-js.

 # MapLibre Native